tongmon/fundamental-practice/Git Usage.md

 ## Diff

 - git diff [FILE_NAMES]
     Working Directory <--> edited Working Directory
-git diff branch_1 branch_2 -> shows the result of comparison between Repository of branches. git diff commit_id_1 commit_id_2 -> shows the result of comparison between commits. git diff --staged [FILE_NAMES] (or git diff --cached [FILE_NAMES]) -> Working Directory <--> Staging Area git diff HEAD [FILE_NAMES] -> Working Directory and Staging Area <--> Repository git diff [TAG_1] [TAG_2] -> compare two different tags
+- git diff branch_1 branch_2
+    shows the result of comparison between Repository of branches.
+- git diff commit_id_1 commit_id_2
+    shows the result of comparison between commits.
+- git diff --staged [FILE_NAMES] (or git diff --cached [FILE_NAMES])
+    Working Directory <--> Staging Area
+- git diff HEAD [FILE_NAMES]
+    Working Directory and Staging Area <--> Repository
+- git diff [TAG_1] [TAG_2]
+    compare two different tags

+# Stash

+- git stash
-git stash -> save all the state of files (added or not, it doesn't matter) about staging or not when you switch branch git stash list -> show stash stack git stash pop -> If you return from the other branches, you can load and apply stash to current branch from this command, and that stash literally poped git stash apply -> you can apply latest stash without poping it. you can reuse stash to other branch. git stash apply stash@{2} -> apply specific stash (you can get the stash id from "git stash list" command) git stash drop stash@{2} -> remove specific stash git stash clear -> remove all the stash list
+    save all the state of files (added or not, it doesn't matter) about staging or not when you switch branch
+- git stash list
+    show stash stack
+- git stash pop
+    If you return from the other branches, you can load and apply stash to current branch from this command, and that stash literally poped
+- git stash apply
+    you can apply latest stash without poping it. you can reuse stash to other branch.
+- git stash apply stash@{2}
+    apply specific stash (you can get the stash id from "git stash list" command)
+- git stash drop stash@{2}
+    remove specific stash
+- git stash clear
+    remove all the stash list

 cat .git/HEAD -> show git head info in linux